microsoft/sqlworkshops/SQLonOpenShift/sqlonopenshift/00_Prereqs.md

 **Note**: It is possible your instructor will provide you with a client environment and full access to an OpenShift cluster including login credentials.

 - Access to an OpenShift 3.11 cluster.
 The workshop is currently designed for OpenShift 3.11 and has not been tested for OpenShift 4.0
-- Modules 1 through 4 require user privileges for the OpenShift cluster at **anyuid** at minimum.
+- Modules 1 through 4 require user privileges for the OpenShift cluster for **anyuid** at minimum.
 Module 5 currently requires cluster admin rights.
 - A client computer that has access to connect to the OpenShift cluster and has the following software installed

 1. A Linux bash shell